How to file 2017 taxes using H&R Block

 1. Claim your discount!

-We've partnered with H&R Block to offer Stride Drive users a discount on tax filing.
-Get 35% off of when you file online, and $25 off when you file in an H&R Block office with a tax pro!
+We've partnered with H&R Block to offer Stride Tax users a discount on tax filing.
+Get $30 off when you file online, and $25 off when you file in an H&R Block office with a tax pro!
 Claim your discount in your Stride Tax app.

 2. Have your income totals ready